mnlmato/harrypotter/README.md

 - The Dependency Injection is implemented with Hilt
 - The errors are caught and displayed on a screen with a retry button
 - Additionally, the detail screen uses an ID to fetch data from a cache data source
+- The build gradle files were migrated to Kotlin
+- The dependencies were migrated to version catalogs
+- An easy CI was built using GitHub actions to do the build and run the unit tests

 The project includes the following test: